hashicorp/design-system/packages/components/NEW-COMPONENT-CHECKLIST.md

 ### Component Creation
 - [ ] [create a branch](https://help.figma.com/hc/en-us/articles/360063144053-Create-branches-and-merge-changes#Create_a_branch) in the [product components ui kit](https://www.figma.com/file/noyY6dUMDYjmySpHcMjhkN/HDS-Product---Components)
-- [ ] add a new page for the component, as needed
+- [ ] add a new page for the component, as needed and mark the header as In progress
 - [ ] **design**
   - [ ] work through design explorations, providing 2-3 visual directions based on existing [foundations](https://www.figma.com/file/oQsMzMMnynfPWpMEt91OpH/HDS-Product---Foundations?node-id=2916%3A4) and patterns, as well as the findings from the audit and requirements from the CRD
   - [ ] review with appropriate stakeholders (typically HDS designers, engineering partner, ambassadors) and iterate, as necessary